Statement of Functional Expenses

 Additional Reporting by Nonprofits

-The U.S. Internal Revenue Service (IRS) requires some tax-exempt nonprofit organizations to file Form 990 or Form 990-EZ each year.
-However, churches and some other nonprofit organizations are not required to file.
+The U.S. Internal Revenue Service (IRS) requires some tax-exempt nonprofit organizations to file Form 990 (some can file Form 990-EZ) each year.
+(However, churches and some other nonprofit organizations are not required to file.)
 The title of Form 990 is Return of Organization Exempt From Income Tax.

-Since Form 990 is public information, you can learn much about a nonprofit by reading the information it provided on Form 990.
-The website guidestar.org is a resource one can use to obtain financial (and other) information reported on nonprofits' Form 990.
+Since the Form 990 filed by the nonprofit becomes public information, you can learn much about a nonprofit by reading the information on Form 990.
+The website guidestar.org is a resource one can use to obtain financial (and other) information reported on nonprofits’ Form 990.

 Budgeting for Nonprofits